partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 *It is useful to think of notes on Miden as "cryptographic cashier's checks" that allow users to send tokens.
 If the note is private, the note transfer is only known to the sender and receiver.*

-## Overview

-In this tutorial we will create a miden account for *Alice* and then deploy a fungible faucet.
-In the next section we will mint tokens from the faucet to fund her account, and then send the tokens from Alice's account to other Miden accounts.

-## Prerequisites

-To begin, make sure you have a miden-node running locally in a separate terminal window.
-To get the Miden node running locally, you can follow the instructions on the [Miden Node Setup](./miden_node_setup_tutorial.md) page.

 ## Step 1: Initialize your repository
 Create a new rust repository for your Miden project and navigate to it using this command: